trust-mfn-berlin/animals-as-objects/vault/material.nsb-database.md

 </figcaption>

-[^1]: From Renaudie, J., D. Lazarus and P. Diver.
-“NSB (Neptune Sandbox Berlin): An Expanded and Improved Database of Marine Planktonic Microfossil Data and Deep-Sea Stratigraphy.” _Palaeontologia Electronica_ 23 (2020): 1-28. https://doi.org/10.26879/1032.
+[^1]: From J. Renaudie, D. Lazarus, and P. Diver.
+“NSB (Neptune Sandbox Berlin): An Expanded and Improved Database of Marine Planktonic Microfossil Data and Deep-Sea Stratigraphy”. _Palaeontologia Electronica_ 23 (2020): 1-28. https://doi.org/10.26879/1032.

 [^2]: See https://nsb.mfn-berlin.de (03.01.2022).

-[^3]: For a more in depth history of the database, see Renaudie, J., D. Lazarus and P. Diver, 2020.
+[^3]: For a more in depth history of the database, see Renaudie, Lazarus, and Diver, 2020.

 :::DE:::